gustycooper/gustycooper.github.io/labs/labs_lab06_04.md

 Gallup      112
 ```

 In writing this program, you should design it such that the information is stored in an array such that you can loop through the array to compute the answer.
-For example, one design could consist of an array of objects where each object consists of two items.
+For example, one design consists of an array of objects where each object consists of two items.

-* String cityName;
+* ```String cityName;```
-* int distanceToNextCity;
+* ```int distanceToNextCity;```

-This could be a class with two public instance variables as follows.
+This can be a class with two public instance variables as follows.

 ```java
 public class City {